 "Once you've proven you can do it in the youth Bundesliga, the club will understand and they will give you the time you need at first-team level," Danso added

 West Ham and Everton will be hoping it means the youngsters they have loaned out will return ready for the rigours of the Premier League.
-Then again, Oxford and Lookman, like Danso and Sancho, may just realise they like playing regularly in the Bundesliga too much to go back...
+Then again, Oxford, Lookman and now Bennetts, just like Danso and Sancho, may realise they like playing regularly in the Bundesliga too much to go back.